ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVectorScaled.rst

 IVectorGeometryToolVectorScaled
 ===============================

-.. py:class:: IVectorGeometryToolVectorScaled
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolVectorScaled

    object

    Scaled version of the input vector.
 Set IsNormalized to convert the input vector to a unit vector before scaling it.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolVectorScaled

 Overview
 --------